-Local residents are being urged to use NHS services wisely and ensure they choose the right service for their illness or injury during the spring months.
+Local residents are being urged to use NHS services wisely and ensure they choose the right service for their illness or injury.

-There are a wide range of local NHS services available during this time including:
+There are a wide range of local NHS services available:

 Ask your pharmacist